BPawlikowsky/discord-chat-chess-game/README.md

 ## Work in Progress:
 - one active game per user on server,
-- detects checkmate and flags game as over,
+- detects checkmate and flags game as over only( no stalemate detection),
 - renders a png board view.